 Sets the Sector Sweep Start Time field to the TSF value indicating its TBTT when the discovery assistance starts

+Sets the Discovery Assistance Window Length to the time duration of the discovery assistance, i.e., DMG Beacon sweeping.
+The number of transmit antenna sectors in the STA requesting discovery assistance is used to determine the exact number of slots needed in the A-BFT period for the responder TXSS.
+The DMG STA might use multiple beacon intervals to complete full DMG Beacon sweeping.
+The Discovery Assistance Window Length might include one or more complete full DMG Beacon Sweep.

-Option 2: The DMG STA schedules a beamforming period with the an ISS of its own or DMG Beacon transmission to the discovery assistance requesting DMG STA.
-The DMG STA schedules these as part of an Extended Schedule element and includes this element in its response.
-The SME sets fields in the DMG Discovery Assistance element sent in its response as follows:
+Option 2: The DMG STA schedules a beamforming training period with the an ISS of its own or DMG Beacon transmission to the discovery assistance requesting DMG STA.
+The DMG STA adds the beamforming training period allocation to the Extended Schedule element and includes this element in its response.
+The total duration of the beamforming period shall at least cover the initiator TXSS and the responder TXSS.
+The DMG STA shall assign a temporary AID to the DMG STA that is requesting discovery assistance, in order to identify the STA in the element.
+The DMG STA sets fields in the Extended Schedule element sent in its response as follows:

+Sets the Beamforming Training field, the IsInitiatorTXSS and IsResponderTXSS subfields in the BF Control subfield in the Allocation field to 1 to indicate that beamforming training is initiated at the start of the allocation

+If the DMG STA is offering discovery assistance with active scanning, it sets the Source AID subfield in the Allocation filed to the temporary AID value that is assigned to the requesting DMG STA.
+If the DMG STA is offering discovery assistance with passive scanning, it sets the Destination AID subfield in the Allocation field to the temporary AID value that is assigned to the requesting DMG STA.

+The DMG STA sets fields in the DMG Discovery Assistance element sent in its response as follows:

 Sets the Discovery Assistance Type subfield in the Discovery Assistance Control field to 1

-Sets the Temporary AID field to a temporary value that is assigned to the requesting DMG STA.
-This temporary AID value is used to identify the requesting DMG STA in the Extended Schedule element
+Sets the Temporary AID field to the temporary value that is assigned to the requesting DMG STA

+Sets the Discovery Assistance Window Length to the time duration of the beamforming period, including all time blocks if more than one time block is scheduled

-If the DMG STA operates TDD channel access, the provide discovery assistance through one of the following two options:
+If the DMG STA operates TDD channel access, the DMG STA shall provide discovery assistance through one of the following two options:

 Option 1: The DMG STA initiates TDD beamforming, as specified in 10.43.10, with the STA that requested discovery assistance.
-The SME sets fields in the DMG Discovery Assistance element sent in the response as follows:
+The DMG STA sets fields in the DMG Discovery Assistance element sent in the response as follows:

 Sets the Discovery Assistance Type subfield in the Discovery Assistance Control field to 0